This is how Aston Martin Red Bull Racing uses real time analytics

 Real-time analytics – Every second count

-The new infrastructure offers obvious advantages compared to earlier systems, not least because everything is perfectly coordinated.
+The new infrastructure offers apparent advantages compared to earlier systems, not least because everything is perfectly coordinated.
 The team receives real-time data from the car during racing days and processes them for analysis.
 What used to take nine minutes now takes two.

-This shows how a simplified and optimized infrastructure directly affects what happens on the track.
+This shows how a simplified and optimised infrastructure directly affects what happens on the track.
 Also, virtual computers have become faster, and backup and recovery in the Citrix VDI environment have been improved.
 When the team for research and development would discover an error in the system, they used to have to reset their virtual workstations by applying complex processes.
 With the new system, all that is needed is three clicks, and then reset itself takes about a minute, something that Bailey is very pleased with.

 ”It used to take more than an hour and required several complicated measures.”